hyperhq/docs.hyper.sh-pi/Reference/CLI/pod/run.md

 // Start the nginx container using a specified command and custom arguments.
 $ pi run nginx --rm --image=nginx -- echo hello world

+// Start a pod of nginx with large pod size
+$ pi run -it nginx-large-l4 --image=nginx --size=l4 --pod-running-timeout=3m -- sh
 ```